Ryadav0654/DSA_30Q/README.md

-This is for Dhangi assignment and will be deleted after that.
+This is for Dhangi sir assignment and will be deleted after that.

 Covering :